 GeneCards Summary for KLHL3 Gene

 KLHL3 (Kelch Like Family Member 3) is a Protein Coding gene.
 Diseases associated with KLHL3 include Pseudohypoaldosteronism, Type Iid and Pseudohypoaldosteronism, Type Iia.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include actin binding and structural molecule activity.
 An important paralog of this gene is KLHL2.

 UniProtKB/Swiss-Prot for KLHL3 Gene